websdk/vanilla/README.md

 fn.call(node, data)
 ```

 This is the pure, low-level API which you probably will not use regularly, but [application frameworks can use](https://github.com/rijs/components/blob/master/src/index.js#L94) to build their own conventions on top of.
+This API is also super-useful for [single-pass shallow unit testing](https://github.com/pemrouz/vanilla#testing).

 <br>
 ### D3